 If you must miss an online quiz/test, please send an e-mail before or on the day of the quiz/test notifying me that you will miss the quiz/test.
+A student must initiate an arrangement for make-up tests.
+I will not initiate such a procedure.

 No make-up quizzes or exams will be given unless this procedure is followed.